-A limited version of the filtering database is installed during Websense software installation, but it is a good idea to download the full Master Database as soon as possible to enable comprehensive Internet filtering capabilities.
-To download the Master Database for the first time, enter your subscription key in TRITON - Web Security.
-You can do this in either of 2 places:
+A limited version of the URL database is installed with Websense Filtering Service, but it is a good idea to download the full Master Database as soon as possible to enable comprehensive policy management and reporting.

+To download the Master Database for the first time, enter your subscription key in the Initial Setup Checklist that appears when you open the Web module of the TRITON console.
+(If Filtering Service must go through a proxy to perform the download, also configure proxy settings in the checklist.)